Nice to meet you.

 What I dislike about WebinarGeek:

 • I wish the email editor had more flexibility.
-It feels pretty basic, and I can’t always personalize my communications how I want to, which can be frustrating.
+It feels pretty basic, and I can’t always personalize my communications how I want to.

 • A semi-private option would be perfect for some of the events I want to host.